C0mpl3x-Bot/Esports-Website-Project/README.md

-The Coursework Overview Pdf Contains all the information for this project/coursework
+The Website Report Pdf Contains all the information for this project/coursework